Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Discussion

 \subsection{Test Case Granularity}

 A common pattern observed in all configurations of \name is that it performs the best for Commons Lang.
-Following Laghari and Demeyer~\cite{Laghari2018aa}, we hypothesise that this may be related to the test case granularity: if each test case covers only a small number of methods, \name can benefit from this as failures of each test case will be tightly coupled with a few candidate locations.
+Following Laghari and Demeyer~\cite{Laghari2018aa}, we hypothesise that this may be related to the test case granularity: if each test case kills mutants that exist in only a few methods, \name can benefit from this because failures of each test case will be tightly coupled with a few candidate locations.

-Figure~\ref{fig:test_granularity} contains the results of test granularity analysis.
-The left boxplots show the number of methods whose mutants are killed by the failing tests per projects, while the right boxplots show the same numbers but only for faults that are successfully localised within the top three places.
+To investigate the impact of test case granularity, we check whether the number of the methods that are relevant to failures caused by highly ranked faults is lower than the number of methods relevant to faults that are not ranked near the top.
+We define a method $m$ to be relevant to the failure of a test case $t$ if $t$ kills a mutant in $m$.
+A finer granularity test case $t$ is expected to be relevant to fewer methods.
+We categorise faults into those ranked in the top three places (set $W3$), and those that are not (set $O3$), and compare the number of relevant methods between $W3$ and $O3$.

-The results show that successfully localised faults are revealed by test cases that have finer granularity.
-Test cases of Commons Lang have significantly finer granularity when compared to other subjects, leading us to conjecture that test case granularity is why \name performs more effectively against Lang than others.
-However, the results also show that \name is not simply reflecting a one-to-one mapping between methods and their unit tests.
-A failing test case of Closure covers mutants in 50 methods on average, but \name can still localise 46 out of 132 faults within the top five if we use PM$^+$(F) (see Table~\ref{tab:RQ1_total_ranks}).
+Table~\ref{tab:test_gran} reports the result of one-tailed $t$-test on the number of relevant methods between $W3$ and $O3$: for 33 out of 45 cases, we accept the alternative hypothesis that the mean of $O3$ is significantly greater than $W3$.
+In other words, the faults in $W3$ are likely to be revealed by test cases with finer-granularity than the faults in $O3$.
+The test cases of Commons Lang have finer-granularity when compared to other subjects, leading us to conjecture that test case granularity is why \name performs more effectively against Lang than others.
+However, the results also show that \name is not simply reflecting a one-to-one mapping between methods (mutants) and their unit tests: failing test cases of Closure kill mutants in 203 methods on average, but PM$^+$(F) can still localise 41 out of 132 faults within the top three places (see Table~\ref{tab:RQ1_total_ranks}).

-We need more experiments to fully understand the conditions under which \name performs well but the analysis above indicates that granularity is not the whole story.
-We hypothesize that \name should also be able to work well with higher-level, system test cases if there are many such test cases and that they are diverse~\cite{Feldt:2016if}.
-If such a test suite is combined with extensive mutation analysis the kill matrix should encapsulate diverse enough failure patterns so that statistical inference can still pinpoint individual faults.